wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 * it would increase costs - each token sent to AI costs money (no matter if you pay it with subscription or with electric power of your locally installed AI model),
 * it would introduces latencies - large inputs usually requires AI to process it for much longer,
-* it could result in lossing user context - AI may loose user context in a very large input, the user question may get lost in the large input (that's why it is crucial for AI applications to balance the size of an input to be the most effective an accurate otherwise AI may forgot what was a user question).
+* it could result in lossing context window - it is not always good to have as big input as possible because too large inputs may cause that some parts of it will be not be taken into the account when generating an answer by the AI model, it is always a matter of balancing the size of it,
+* it would be not accepted by the AI model - each AI model has an input token limit which can't be exceeded.

 Instead we could use only a subset of knowledge base.
 We can cerafully select only the parts that are the most relevant for a task (user prompt).
 E.g. in the *Nutri Chef AI* app for a prompt `find all recipies with what is left in my fridge - cheese, ham, egg, paprica, flour, milk` it is not needed to attach recipies that requires other ingredients.
 We want to recieve only those that matches the critiria.
 So we need something smart eanough to get only those part of data that may be relevant before adding it to the system context.